Municipalities of Belgium: From 1961 to 1977

 In 1961, the so-called Unitary Law (Eenheidswet; Loi unique; Einheitsgesetz), of which the fourth chapter was dedicated to the territorial organisation of the municipalities, was adopted.
 The authority to abolish municipalities was entrusted to the executive branch for a period of 10 years.
 Municipalities could be merged on financial grounds or on grounds of a geographical, linguistic, economic, social or cultural nature.
 In 1964 and in 1969 and 1970, roughly 300 municipalities ceased to exist and were subsumed into other municipalities.
 The number of municipalities was reduced from 2,663 in 1961 to 2,586 in 1965 and to 2,359 in 1971.

 Article 4 of the constitution states that each municipality must belong to only one of the four official language areas that were established in 1962–63.
 In the three officially unilingual language areas, a couple of dozen municipalities in the vicinity of another language area must provide limited facilities for speakers of that other language.
 As only a law carried by special majorities can change the language status of any municipality, these arrangements have prevented some small municipalities with facilities to be merged in the 1970s, and thus the most minute Belgian municipalities are still found in this group, notably Herstappe with only 84 inhabitants (in 2006).

 Lucien Harmegnies, Minister of the Interior in the government of Gaston Eyskens (1968–1972) decided to continue the process of territorial reorganization of Belgium.
 In 1971, the provisions of the Unity Law were extended and modified to apply to large agglomerations, which were initially excluded from its provisions.
 It was another Minister of the Interior, Joseph Michel, who managed the process.
 On 30 December 1975 the law regarding the merger of the municipalities was adopted.
 The merger became effective on 1 January 1977.
 The merger of 1977 further reduced the number of municipalities in Belgium from 2,359 to 596.

 Antwerp

-Because of the specific nature of the reorganization in Antwerp, the law of 30 December 1975 didn't enter into force for Antwerp until 1 January 1983.
+Because of the specific nature of the reorganization in Antwerp, the law of 30 December 1975 did not enter into force for Antwerp until 1 January 1983.
 The formerly-independent municipalities were called districts and were given an advisory function.
 However, on 1 January 2001 they were given an administrative function again.
 The merger of Antwerp with the municipalities of Berchem, Borgerhout, Deurne, Hoboken, Ekeren, Merksem and Wilrijk in 1983 finally reduced the number of municipalities in Belgium to 589 and was the last reorganization of the municipalities for several decades because the merger of the 19 municipalities of Brussels was postponed indefinitely.